 Simply put, Zillow appears ready to enter 2021, having not only survived the pandemic but thrived throughout it, as the most important and most powerful company in real estate.
 There are serious competitors on the horizon, with Opendoor returning from the brink, and the entrance of CoStar Group.

-Before Zillow, Rich founded Expedia within Microsoft in 1994 and successfully spun it out as a public company in 1999.
-He served as president, CEO and board director of Expedia from 1999 to 2003.
-He also co-founded and served as nonexecutive chairman of Glassdoor from 2007 to 2018.
-Rich was a venture partner at Benchmark from 2005 until 2018.
+As a former Microsoft executive, Barton founded Expedia and successfully spun it off from the software giant as its own public company in 1999.
+He served as president, CEO, and board director of Expedia from 1999 to 2003.
+He also co-founded and served as nonexecutive chairman of Glassdoor from 2007 to 2018 and was a venture partner at Benchmark from 2005 until 2018.
 He’s served on many public company boards and continues to be a board director for Netflix, Qurate, Artsy and Zillow Group.
 He earned a Bachelor of Science in general engineering: industrial economics from Stanford University.